 The Harmony App connects with iOS or Android smartphone and tablets, supports Alexa, giving you access to channels, movies and 50 customizable Favorites.
 Couples would enjoy this device as it can create a perfect home movie environment, dimming lights — or smart lamps — and connecting with stereo systems for your TV-watching purposes.

 The Harmony Hub very portable, making it easy to set the device down in closed cabinets.
-There’s a $246 version of this device which is more comprehensive and is compatible with more devices and entertainment systems.

 Much like the Echo Dot, the SmartThings hub is a bargain at $50 as it learns more about your home based on what you’re doing.
 Some may find it intrusive, but it’s pretty neat that the hub knows what to do when you’re asleep, awake, or away from your home.
 The SmartThings app is compatible with iOS (8.1 or later), Android (4.0 or later), and Windows Phone (8.1 or later).

-It does have its limitations as you need to plug it in to an Internet-connected router through a Ethernet cable.
+It does have its limitations, as you need to plug it in to an Internet-connected router through a Ethernet cable.
 If you’d like a (pricey) smart home hub from Samsung that also serves as a Wi-Fi router, check out its AC1300 Smart Wi-Fi System.